rzfeeser/mtg-ansible-collection/README.md

-# Magic the Gathering - Ansible Collection
+# Magic The Gathering - Ansible Collection

 Welcome!
-This is an Ansible collection developed for [https://magicthegathering.io](https://magicthegathering.io).
+This is an Ansible collection developed for [https://magicthegathering.io](https://magicthegathering.io)

+Ansible is a framework that runs Python scripts primarily used for for automating configuration (Configuration as Code).
+So, we'll be the first to admit, it's a little silly to have an Ansible collection that interacts with a service that returns info about Magic the Gathering.
+However, it's a wonderfully maintained API, open, has support of a massive community, and ultimately a fun way to learn.

+*Note: We are not curators of the MagicTheGathering.io API service.
+For questions general use questions about the API, see the documentation page at* [docs.magicthegathering.io](https://docs.magicthegathering.io)

 ### Presteps